StefanoDeVuono/rfc-example/notes.md

 - Adoption by at least two major auction houses.
 Having more than one auction house will help development of an open standard.

-- Adoption by at least 10 major artist.
+- Adoption by at least 10 major artists.
 Art is at the heart of the project.
 Buy-in from major artists is sine qua non.

 - Adoption by at least 5 major contemporary art museums around the world.
 Museums have a vested stake in making sure art is both availalbe to the public and authentic.
 Interest from different museums will incentivize artists to join.